sferlix/frankAllSkyCam/README.md

 # 1. PREREQUISITES
-(not really mandatory) prepare a clean SD with the last version of raspbian.
+prepare a clean SD card with the last version of raspbian.
 Lite version, without desktop is fine.
-The important point is that your OS should have libcamera software (included in the last Raspberry OS).
+The important point is that your OS must have the libcamera software (included in the last Raspberry OS).
 The former version (raspistill) is not supported.If you want to check if you have libcamera installed, just type this command:

 libcamera-jpeg -o test.jpg --immediate -n